Watch for FREE right now!

 2 Fast 2 Furious

 Now that O'Conner is a disgraced cop on-the-run, he decides to check out the street action in Miami.
 He then gets arrested and recruited, along with a friend, to go undercover and nail a drug lord.
-This movie is one intense car race / chase / stunt action scene, one after another, with a story interspersed in there somewhere.
+This movie is one intense car race / chase / stunt action scene, after another, with a story interspersed in there somewhere.
 But, it's a fairly good story and made the in-between moments worthwhile and compelling.
 The characters are awesome, the banter humorous and engaging and some super fine car stunts.
 Just a generally fun and exciting film.

 The 12th Man

 A true story, a group of 12 saboteurs gets caught by the Germans in WWII trying to enter Norway.
 One gets away and attempts to escape to Sweden.
 Geez, this was boring!
 His harrowing and torturous journey, which consisted of mostly hiding and letting other people protect and move him around, was compelling at first but 2 hours of watching his misery, I gave up caring.
-The disastrous landing was shown twice in flashback so there would be some excitment to watch.
+The disastrous landing was shown twice in flashback so there would be some excitement to watch.
 The trailer contains the rest of the exciting scenes.

 24 Hours to Live